PaloAltoNetworks/terraform-provider-panos/website/docs/index.html.markdown

 If `PANOS_USERNAME` is set to `admin`, then the above will skip the step that creates the account, as the `admin` account already exists.

+## Importing Resources

+Many resources support being imported.
+Any resource that supports `terraform import` will have a "Import Name" section in the documentation.
+The variables given in this section directly match up with the resource params you would specify in your plan file.
+Thus if you were importing an ethernet interface whose import name is `<vsys>:<name>`, your import name would be something like `vsys1:ethernet1/1`.

+Of special note is the Panorama resources.
+The templated resources often have both the template and the template stack in the resource name, however only one of these can ever be present.
+Thus, the one that isn't being used should just be an empty string.
+For example, if you were trying to import a Panorama IPv4 static route whose import name is `<template>:<template_stack>:<virtual_router>:<name>` that resides in a template, your import name would be something like `myTemplate::myVirtualRouter:myStaticRouteName`.

 ## Example Provider Usage

 ```hcl